Norms, Institutions, and Robots: Robots and Domains

 In a dynamic environment, the values of most properties change over time.
-In our formalization, we represent time points by natural numbers in $\mathbb{N}$, and time intervals by pairs $\ti = [t_1, t_2]$ such that $t_1, t_2 \in \mathbb{N}$ and $t_1 \leq t_2$.
+In our formalization, we represent time points by natural numbers in $\mathbb{N}$, and time intervals by intervals $\ti = [t_1, t_2]$ of $\mathbb{N}$.
 We denote by $\mathbb{I}$ the set of all such time intervals.
 We then represent the evolution of properties over time by trajectories of states.

 \begin{defin} A \emph{trajectory} is a pair $(\ti,\tau)$, where $\ti \in \mathbb{I}$ is a time interval and $\tau : \ti \to \mathcal{S}$ maps time to states. \end{defin}